Notice of Pre-AIA or AIA Status

 To a solution of (S)-tert-butylmethylphosphine–borane (1.18 g, 10 mmol) in THF (10 mL) was added n-butyllithium (7.0 mL of 1.57 M hexane solution, 11 mmol) at –80 °C under argon.
 To the resulting solution was added a solution of o-dibromobenzene (3.54 g, 15 mmol) in THF (5 mL) during 15 min.
 The bath temperature was gradually elevated to 0 °C during 2 h . . .

 Tamura at page S2 (emphasis added).2 Generally, differences in concentration or temperature will not support the patentability of subject matter encompassed by the prior art unless there is evidence indicating such concentration or temperature is critical.
 MPEP § 2144.05(II)(A) (citing In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955) (claimed process which was performed at a temperature between 40°C and 80°C and an acid concentration between 25% and 70% was held to be prima facie obvious over a reference process which differed from the claims only in that the reference process was performed at a temperature of 100°C and an acid concentration of 10%.)).
 Here, one of ordinary skill in the art is motivated to develop workable or optimum ranges for addition temperature, where Applicant can rebut a prima facie case of obviousness by showing the criticality (unexpected result) of the range.
 MPEP § 2144.05; see also, In re Boesch, 617 F.2d 272,276 (CCPA 1980); In re Aller, 220 F.2d 454, 456 (CCPA 1955).
 Here, respecting the highly reactive lithiated intermediate (liquid B), addition temperature is clearly a result-effective variable as taught by Li.
-One of skill in the art it motivated to balance the costs benefit of lower addition temperatures versus higher (perhaps at the cost of selectivity).
-For example, while one of ordinary skill may reasonably expect a lower yield at the claimed addition temperature of -20 °C, such may be offset by the costs (equipment availability/costs and power costs) of maintaining Tamura’s -80 °C addition temperature.
-One the other hand, one of ordinary skill may reasonably expect to mitigate yield losses by slower addition of one cooled reagent to the other.
+One of skill in the art it motivated to balance the cost-benefit of lower addition temperatures versus higher (perhaps at the cost of selectivity).
+For example, while one of ordinary skill may reasonably expect a lower yield at the claimed addition temperature of -20 °C, such may be offset by the costs (equipment availability/costs and power costs) of maintaining Tamura’s lower -80 °C addition temperature.
+On the other hand, one of ordinary skill may reasonably expect to mitigate yield losses by slower addition of one cooled reagent to the other.

 Further, one of ordinary skill is motivated to investigate reaction-mixture temperature with respect to a change in addition order because Li teaches that having the electrophile present as the n-BuLi was added enabled high yields and the reaction to be run at a higher temperature than is normally used for a lithium-halogen exchange.
 Li at page 5394, col. 2.
 Li teaches that the “reverse” addition procedure, in which 3-bromopyridine was added to a solution of n-butyllithium followed by addition of triisopropyl borate, must be run at low temperatures (below -70 °C) in order to get consistent results, making it inconvenient for largescale preparation.
 Li at page 5394, col. 2.

-The point is that one of ordinary skill apprised by Tamura of the general reaction is free to develop workable temperature and addition protocols.
+One of ordinary skill apprised by Tamura of the general reaction is free to develop workable temperature and addition protocols.

 APPLICANT’S ARGUMENT

-(I) Applicant’s Argument Respecting Addition Temperature
+(I) Applicant’s Argument Respecting the Claimed Addition Temperature

 PNG